-Highlighting some of my favorite hidden gems in this recipe that really make it sing.
+You'll find all the details in the printable recipe card below.
+Here, I'm highlighting some of my favorite ingredients in this fruit crumble that really make it sing.

-- Sliced almonds – Another ingredient in the topping, sliced nuts are excellent additions to crumble recipes.
-The nuttiness adds a distinct flavor that pairs nicely with the sweet berries.
+- Sliced almonds - Another ingredient in the topping, sliced nuts are excellent additions to crumble recipes.
+They add a distinct flavor that pairs nicely with the sweet berries.
+Plus, they also help create a crunchy topping.

 - Ground cloves and cinnamon – These two spices smell amazing during baking and add a lot of depth in every bite of this dessert.